rayhog/aviator-jekyll-template/_documentation/tql1.04.md

    ![API Image](/images/ed_to_prod.png)<br>&nbsp;
   <br>
-  In this query example, you return five software editions from Technopedia by edition and product name: <br>
+  In this query example, you use a relationship to connect nodes, and you return five software editions and corresponding product names: <br>
+  The `HAS_A` relationship connects the software edtiion and software product nodes, which allows you to get data from both nodes.

   `MATCH (s:SOFTWARE_EDITION)-[:HAS_A]->(p:SOFTWARE_PRODUCT) RETURN s.edition, p.product LIMIT 5`<br>
   <br>
-  The following image shows the data that is returned for the query:<br>
+  The following image shows the data that is returned by the query:<br>
   <br>

   ![API Image](/images/prod_ed.png)<br>&nbsp;